FOR NEWCOMERS TO CANADA (LINC)

 To register for LINC classes:

-you must first visit the Immigrant Language and Vocational Assessment Referral Centre (or ILVARC) through Immigrant Services Calgary to
+You must first visit the Calgary Language Assessment and Referral Centre (formerly ILVARC) through Immigrant Services Calgary to

 take a Canadian Language Benchmark English Exam.